-- (a) Students will be eligible for no more than 3 credits for involvement in co-curricular activities.
-The activities may be Campus specific. - (b) Co-curricular credits will be awarded on the following basis: - (c) Students must be involved in the activity for at least one (1) semester; - (d) Explicit learning outcomes must be identified for each activity. - (e) There must be clearly defined mode(s) of assessment for each activity - (f) The Office of Student Services and the School of Education on each campus will administer the award of credits. - (g) The grading of co-curricular credits will be pass/fail. - (h) All co-curricular activities/programmes must be approved in advance by the School and Academic Board. - (i) Subject to Regulations of the School of Business and Management, co-curricular credits will form part of the 90 credits for a degree.
+more than 3 credits for involvement in coes may be Campus specific.

+arded on the following basis:

+e activity for at least one (1) semester;

+be identified for each activity.

+node(s) of assessment for each activity

+(f) The Office of Student Services and the School of Education on each campus

+- (g) The grading of co-curricular credits will be pass/fail. - (h) All co-curricular activities/programmes must be approved in advance by the School and Academic Board. - (i) Subject to Regulations of the School of Business and Management, cocurricular credits will form part of the 90 credits for a degree.
 However, in special circumstances, if credits are earned in excess of those required for the degree, these and the associated activity will be included on the student's transcript.